aurasphere/online-devtools/README.md

 # online-devtools
 Collection of developers tools available online.
+At the moment it contains only a decrypter for JWT and JWE tokens.